ralarconb/crispy/README.md

 # Jenkins Setup
-- This example shows how to build and Java application using a Jenkins pipeline
+- This example shows how to build a Java application using a Jenkins pipeline
 - Pull jenkins
 - Run jenkins
 - Get the password from the logs file